Collective excitations in chiral spin liquid: chiral roton and long-wavelength nematic mode

 {\it Nature of the long-wavelength nematic mode.---} Next we shift our focus to the lowest excitation mode in $\mathbf q=0$ sector.
 We find this mode would become soft by increasing a competing $J_2$ interaction.
 We use $J_2=0.6$, and $J_\chi=0.5$ as an example and show the energy spectrum on the $6\times6$ torus in Fig.\ref{fig_soft_modes} (a).
 Notably, in the singlet subspace, the lowest excited states are now in the zero-momentum sector, in contrast to the spectra deep in the CSL phase (c.f.
 Fig.\ref{fig_ED_spectrum_SSF} (a)), where a higher-energy nematic mode has been found at $\mathbf{q}=0$.
 This motivates us to explore the relation between these low-energy states here and the previously studied nematic mode.
 The overlaps between the approximated nematic mode and the low-energy excited states based on the ED results are shown in Tab.\ref{tab_nematic_overlap}.
 Apart from using the $\hat{D}_{x^2-y^2}$ operator to check the orbital spin-2 characteristic, we also try to explore its chirality motivated by the fact that the graviton mode in the FQH system is chiral~\cite{Liou2019_graviton}.
 Therefore, we further design the chiral operators: $\hat{D}^\pm=\hat{D}_{x^2-y^2}\pm\mathrm{i}\hat{D}_{xy}$, where $\hat{D}_{xy}=\hat{B}_{\mathbf{x},\mathbf{y}}-\hat{B}_{-\mathbf{x},\mathbf{y}}$ is composed of the next-NN bonds.

 Interestingly, we find that the $\hat{D}_{x^2-y^2}$ operator exhibits a one-to-one (diagonal) selection rule between the two degenerate GSs and the two lowest excited states (circled in blue in Fig.\ref{fig_soft_modes}(a)) with very high overlaps, supporting that these excitations are well captured by a single-mode ansatz.
 In addition, according to the overlaps of the $\hat{D}^\pm$ channels, no obvious chirality is observed.
 We further show the DSFs of different d-wave operators with fixed $q_y=0$ on the $4\times32$ cylinder in Fig.\ref{fig_soft_modes} (b-d)~\cite{suppl}.
-It is consistent with the ED results that the nematic mode (at higher energy at parameters deep in the CSL phase) becomes pronouncedly soft, and the DSF of the nematic mode is significantly sharp with highly concentrated spectral weight, exhibiting strong nematic instability.
-Although the different chiral d-wave operators show different absorption strengths, they are of the same order of magnitude, and the peak positions remain essentially unchanged.
+It is consistent with the ED results that the nematic mode (at higher energy at parameters deep in the CSL phase) becomes markedly soft, and the DSF of the nematic mode is significantly sharp with highly concentrated spectral weight, exhibiting strong nematic instability.
+Furthermore, instead of a pure chirality eigenmode, we find that this d-wave nematic mode is elliptically polarized, as the DSF in the $d+\mathrm{i}d$ channel is approximately twice that in the $d-\mathrm{i}d$ channel.
+By tuning the relative weight of $\hat{D}_{x^2-y^2}$ and $\hat{D}_{xy}$ components in the $\hat{D}^\pm$ operators, the absorption strength in the $d\pm\mathrm{i}d$ channels could be even more comparable.

 {\it Spin triplet excitations.---} For the triplet sector deep in the CSL phase ($J_2=0,\ J_\chi=2$), we also show the spin SSF (using $\hat{S}_z$ for example) in Fig.\ref{fig_ED_spectrum_SSF}(b).
 Although no obvious feature can be directly captured from the continuum of the spectrum in Fig.\ref{fig_ED_spectrum_SSF} (a), there are some relative peaks in the SSFs at finite momentum, which are consistent with the possible bound states observed from the DSFs in Fig.\ref{fig_CSL_spectrum}(a1-a3).
 Note that, in contrast to those of bond operators, there is vanishing weight at $\mathbf{q}\rightarrow0$ as the total spin is conserved.